Indra Joshi: Research and career

 In 2018 she was selected as one of the top 30 Women Leaders in Healthcare by PM Live.
 She published Artificial Intelligence: How to get it right.
 Putting policy into practice for safe data-driven innovation in health and care in 2018, which addresses how AI will be used ethically to benefit patients in the NHS.
 The report outlined how any advances in technology should be used to reduce the burdens on clinical staff, improve patient safety, improve NHS productivity and improve clinician access to medical records.

 During the COVID-19 pandemic, Joshi was tasked by the government to create a responsive platform that could provide hospitals with up-to-date, secure and reliable data.
 In early May 2020 she was appointed to the Scientific Advisory Group for Emergencies (SAGE), who advised the government on best practice throughout the pandemic.

+Joshi was recruited by Palantir Technologies in 2022.

 Professional service

 In 2016 Joshi joined OneHealth Tech, a community that looks to promote marginalised groups in health innovation.
 She serves as Vice Chair of the British Computer Society.